ptkros/uknightlife/README.md

     * *GetCityByPostCodeProxy* folder containing the BPEL implementation of the proxy service and GetCityByPostCodeCA folder that contains the associated composite application to be deployed;
     * *GetCityByPostCodeLocal* folder containing the BPEL implementation of the SOAP local dummy service and *GetCityByPostCodeLocalCA* folder that contains the relative composite application to be deployed;
  * *UK_Nightlife-workflow_net.pnml* file containing the modeled workflow net of the project.

+ ### Deployment guide

+ In order to run the project you have to follow the steps below:

+ 1. Lunch OpenESB
+ 2. From the menu, File > Open Project.
+ 3. Search the unzipped UK_Nightlife-project folder and select all the folders that it contains and click Open Project.